Sequent calculus: Distinction between natural deduction and sequent calculus

 Gentzen asserted a sharp distinction between his single-output natural deduction systems (NK and NJ) and his multiple-output sequent calculus systems (LK and LJ).
 He wrote that the intuitionistic natural deduction system NJ was somewhat ugly.
 He said that the special role of the excluded middle in the classical natural deduction system NK is removed in the classical sequent calculus system LK.
 He said that the sequent calculus LJ gave more symmetry than natural deduction NJ in the case of intuitionistic logic, as also in the case of classical logic (LK versus NK).
 Then he said that in addition to these reasons, the sequent calculus with multiple succedent formulas is intended particularly for his principal theorem ("Hauptsatz").

-Origin of word "sequent"
+Historical notes

 The word "sequent" is taken from the word "Sequenz" in Gentzen's 1934 paper.
 Kleene makes the following comment on the translation into English: "Gentzen says 'Sequenz', which we translate as 'sequent', because we have already used 'sequence' for any succession of objects, where the German is 'Folge'."

+Gentzen used two-letter capitals to stand for various proof systems.
+In his 1935 paper, he stated that in LK, the L stood for "logische" (logical) and the K stood for "klassische Pradikatenlogik" ("classical predicative logic").
+The J in LJ stood for "intuitionistische Pradikatenlogik" ("intuitionistic predicative logic").
+Similarly, the N in NK and NJ stood for "natürlichen Schließens" ("natural deduction").
+It is unclear how he came to use J to stand for "intuitionistische", but presumably to typographically distinguish it from the numeral 1 and the Roman numeral I. In other places, Gentzen used LI and NI instead of LJ and NJ.